billdinger/ContinuousSecurity/README.md

 # ContinuousSecurity

 Describes how to setup a local docker environment to use jenkins & owasp tooling for the talk.
+Demos below are organized around PHP (drupal), Maven, Jenkins, and IIS/.NET.

 ## Demos